AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     Even though the Spectrum Web Components themselves have styling applied, the layout of them does not.
 That's because the Spectrum Web Components library doesn't include any specific layout components.
 However, you can use Spectrum CSS variables to help you with that.

-    In this step we will define some styles and selectors to improve the layout and general styling of your UI.
+    In this step you will define some styles and selectors to improve the layout and general styling of your UI.
 You may have noticed there were already some classes set when you copied in the code block above, but since they don't actually apply yet, you'll eed to define them in this step.

    Locate the `<style>` block in your `src/index.html`, and add the following CSS selectors and classes: **TODO** fix with final.